na-na-hi/renget/archive/tmd2many_days.md

 !!!
 (12/05/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #06 Echoing Forest

 !!! note (12/11/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #EV04 Fleeting Twilight
+The gaggle of ghosts and the 'mons you rescued from the ashen forest have decided upon trying to break into the quarantine house that keeps Skipper the Froakie's mother.
+Against better judgement, most of you head in to ascertain what exactly is causing the affliction.
+Trying all you might, it only seems Skipper, his friends, and the bar's ghostly regulars are rewarded for their bravery with... the sight of Skipper's mother attempting to end the little Froakie.
+This... is more than just a normal disease.

 !!!
 (12/12/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #07 Holy Grounds, Holy Airs
+Hired by the elders of the clans, you're all tasked with ferrying a large offering (one that requires multiple 'mons to even lift it) across the stretch of the Dragonhymn, a holy site for many within these lands.
+Howling wind buffets you at every step you take, and your group struggles to keep everything from flying away.
+It doesn't particularly help that the ferals of the dungeon, something that they did not inform you of, seem keen on making everything incredibly difficult.
+As you battle your way through against nature and foe, you arrive at an impasse, when the only way is up.

+Taking the chance, you ride the winds up with the plated offering, landing safely above.
+Quickly, you learn that it must be deposited into the wind tunnel, and you watch your hard work literally swept away by the winds.
+It seems that had always been the intention.
+Shortly afterwards, a mesmerizing sight streaks across the sky... a falling meteor... followed by an explosion in Baram!